swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

 ### Property wrappers with backing reference types

 A `let` wrapped property could be useful for reference types like a property wrapper class.
-Typically property wrappers are written for value types but occasionally a protocol like `NSObject` may require the use of a class.
+Typically property wrappers are value types, but occasionally a protocol like `NSObject` may require the use of a class.
 For example:

 ```swift
 @propertyWrapper
 class WrapperClass<T> : NSObject {